nov314k/atlas-v01/README.md

+> Hapiness is the pursuit of worthwhile goals in key areas of life

 # What is Atlas

 Atlas (Automatic Task List Administration System) is a personal task management tool.
 It automatically compiles a daily todo task list based on task definitions in all relevant areas of life, and personal preferences.